 Sustainable drainage is an important component of any building, to tackle flooding in areas with excessive rainfall.
 A network of pipes connected to the sewage system helps the collection of water.Water is stored in plants before being released into the environment which reduces the risk of flooding and recharges the water table gradually.

-Green roofs promote natural bio-filtration and thus prevent polluted water from reaching water bodies.
+It also includes Green roofs benefits such as promoting natural bio-filtration and prevention of polluted water from reaching water bodies.
 The substrate in the green roofs absorbs 95% of lead, copper sulphide and cadmium and 19% of zinc to improve the water quality considerably.

 These structures double or even triple the life span of a roof.
 The barrier of greenery helps protect the waterproof membrane and ensures that the life span lasts longer than the usual time.

-One of the green roof's most beneficial advantages is thermal performance and it’s staggering how much of a difference this can create an eco-friendly house.
+One of the most important green roof benefits are thermal performance and it’s staggering how much of a difference this can create an eco-friendly house.
 One of the biggest problems facing a typical roof is poor insulation leading to a substantial amount of heat loss in winters, while resulting in extreme heated conditions in summers.

 A green ceiling is a one-stop solution for all such problems.
 Plants absorb the sun’s energy and therefore cool the roof in summer while aiding thermal efficiency in the colder months by trapping heat inside.